Diego Maradona became a global celebrity as a soccer player. But the world remembers him as more.

 He was the most bitter of rivals in soccer-mad Brazil, dazzling on the field and maddening off it.
 “Go back to the museum,” he once told Pelé.

-He was the outspoken supporter of the Latin American left, befriending Venezuela’s socialist President Hugo Chávez, and tattooing an image of Argentine-born revolutionary leader Ernesto “Che” Guevara on his left biceps and one of Fidel Castro on his left calf.
+He was the outspoken supporter of the Latin American left, befriending Venezuela’s socialist president Hugo Chávez and tattooing an image of Argentine-born revolutionary leader Ernesto “Che” Guevara on his left biceps and one of Fidel Castro on his left calf.

 He was, in Argentina and beyond, simply “D10S,” a mixture of the number he wore and the word for God in Spanish.